Neurrone/personal-knowledge-base/abundance-and-scarcity.md

 ## Examples

 1. Abundance was present first in the book of Genesis.
 The serpent introduced introduced the idea of there being fruit that isn't available (scarcity).
-This now introduces choice which is powerful in abundance, but ugly in scarcity.
+This now introduces *choice which is powerful in abundance, but ugly in scarcity*.
 2. The human body